gonzalocasas/Specifications/docs/index.md

 Gateways receive signals which reach them, and forward the message to a dedicated Router.
 The Data could be either a sensor result or a specific network command such as a connection request.
-A Gateway actually send incoming packets to a router, one-by-one, and after having wrapped each of them into a [json][json] structure holding meta-data about the Gateway itself (such as Gateway's address, a timestamp and GPS coordinates if available).
+A Gateway actually send incoming packets to a router after having wrapped each of them into a [json][json] structure holding meta-data about the Gateway itself (such as Gateway's identifier, a timestamp and GPS coordinates if available).

 Gateways can also emit packets coming from the network toward a Node using the [*LoRa technology*][lora_technology].
 In fact, Gateways are in charge of taking care of emission at a